vitorsmends/pointcloud_motion_capture/README.md

 Pointcloud Motion Capture is a ROS 2 package designed to process point clouds for capturing object movements.
 It detects objects using color filters and infers data about their position, velocity, and acceleration.
-*This package was developed and tested in ROS 2 Humble.*
+This package has been tested under [ROS] Humble and Ubuntu 22.04

 ## License